HundredRooms/hr-prometheus/README.md

 - requests_in_progress: In progress requests.
   - Labels exported: method (HTTP method), path

 Default request behaviour can be modified by passing a custom `RequestMonitor` to the middleware.
-You can find out how to do in [advanced section](#advance-usage).
+You can find out how to do it in [advanced section](#advance-usage).

 ## Installation